-Inspections carried out by the Fair Wear Foundation show that our producers have a high wage level.
-They are far above the statutory minimum.
-Nevertheless, at all audits carried out in 2016, there were objections regarding "payment of a living wage", and discrepancies from the Asia Floor Wage were uncovered.
+Inspections carried out by Fair Wear show that our producers have high wage levels that are far above the statutory minimum.
+Nevertheless, at all audits carried out in 2020, there were objections regarding "payment of a living wage", and deviations from the Asia Floor Wage were uncovered.
 This benchmark is being advanced because the minimum wage in many countries is not sufficient to provide a decent standard of living.

 Our producers have high wage levels.
-You're surely wondering why there were deviations from the Asia Floor Wage (AFW).
-The Asia Floor Wage (AFW) always refers to the country as a whole; regional differences are not taken into account.
-However, regional differences in the cost of living are significant.
+You're surely wondering why there were deviations from the AFW.
+The AFW always refers to the country as a whole; regional differences are not taken into account.
+However, the regional differences in the cost of living are significant.
 For this reason we have decided not to use the AFW for our comparisons.
-Meaningful benchmarks for living wage are, unfortunately, still not available for all countries and regions so we have joined various working groups for the establishment of a living wage in order actively promote the issue.
+Meaningful benchmarks for living wage are, unfortunately, still not available for all countries and regions, which is why we have joined various working groups for the establishment of a living wage to actively promote the issue.

-We are already a step further in Vietnam - there's a new benchmark for fair wages this year.
-This was increased by the Global Living Wage Coaliton (GLWC) using the Anker method.
+We are already a step ahead in Vietnam where there has been a new benchmark for fair wages since 2017.
+This was increased by the Global Living Wage Coalition (GLWC) using the anchor method.
+Where the Anker Benchmark is available VAUDE commits to the Anker Benchmark.
 Read more here.
 This benchmark applies to Region 1 and Region 4.
-Production site wages in relation to minimum wage and the new benchmark for fair wages.
+For regions 2 and 3, we have extrapolated the benchmark in proportion to the minimum wages.

 Wages in different countries of production can’t be compared if they're listed in the local currency because it is never clear how much things cost there.
 For this reason, we have converted wages and minimum wages into their purchasing power.
 We have used the World Bank's conversion factor.

-Wage data is collected by the FWF in audits.
-We do not know the starting wage per department.
-The FWF only collects the lowest, highest and most frequently paid wages in a department.
+Wage data is collected by the Fair Wear in audits.
+We do not have figures on the starting wage per department.
+The Fair Wear only collects the lowest, highest and average paid wages in a department.
 The wages represented here are average pay for the most common job in the sewing department.